 The Children and Young Person's (CYP) Placement Manager acting on behalf of Scottish Ministers will set the licence conditions for release for those who have been sentenced to less than four years for sexual offences.
+The license will expire on the same date as the full sentence.

 The licence has conditions which make clear what the person must do (for more information see National Objectives for Social Work Services in the Criminal Justice System: Standards - Throughcare).

 A person released and returned to the community but still on licence or under supervision is supervised by a social worker from the local authority where they are residing.
-The licence will expire on the same date as the full sentence.

 Home Detention Curfews (HDCs)